DBT Therapy: Balancing Acceptance and Change for Better Emotional Health

 Core DBT Skills and Techniques

 One of the core strengths of DBT is its practical skills, which are divided into Mindfulness, Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness.
+While DBT shares some foundational principles with cognitive-behavioural therapy, it goes a step further by incorporating acceptance-based strategies and mindfulness practices to create a more balanced therapeutic approach.

 Mindfulness: This practice helps people recognize their thoughts and emotions in the present moment, rather than from a detached perspective.
 Even in the midst of anxiety, an individual can practice integrated forms of mindfulness and focus on a point in space, such as utilizing their breath as a point of focus, and be brought back to a sense of clarity.